fortify24x7/Misc-networking-stuff/CodeBlueInfo.md

 preform scans to locate sources for information.
-Sadly the python module is a bit glitchly with the latest iOS update so connects to gather the info are not working (I've been trying for
+Sadly the python module is a bit glitchly with the latest iOS update so connections to gather the info are not working (I've been trying for
-4 hours), so for now it main accesses and then shows services.
+4 hours), so for now it mainly accesses and then shows services.

 `The Future`